scott-m-king/Time-Journal-Web/README.md

 # Time-Journal-Web

-A re-creation of my [Time-Journal](https://github.com/scott-m-king/Time-Journal) project in the web: https://time-journal-web.herokuapp.com/ (still a WIP!)
+A re-creation of my [Time-Journal](https://github.com/scott-m-king/Time-Journal) project in the web: https://time-journal-web.herokuapp.com/ (still a WIP)

 Stuff I used:
 - [React](https://reactjs.org/)